-As the story goes, three heavenly immortals came to earth disguised as starving old men.
-They chanced upon a Fox, a Monkey and Rabbit, and asked for some food.
-The Fox caught fish from a nearby stream, while the Monkey easily clambered atop a tree to get some fruit.
-But the Rabbit, who could only offer the grass it ate, lept on a fire to offer itself as a snack.
+As the story goes, 3 heavenly immortals came to Earth disguised as starving old men.
+They chanced upon a fox, a monkey, and a rabbit, and asked for some food.
+The fox caught fish from a nearby stream, while the monkey easily clambered atop a tree to get some fruit.
+But the rabbit, who could only offer the grass it ate, lept on a fire to offer itself as a snack.

 According to another legend, the splotches on the moon could also be the shadow of Wu Gang endlessly chopping a self-healing osmanthus tree.

 Nostalgia level: 7/10.
 We all love a good story, and even in our adulthood, most of us aren’t tired of hearing these fantastical stories and their countless versions.